-The 2017 Wisconsin Idea Seminar will travel through the state, stopping on the banks of the Mississippi, the Kickapoo, and the Wisconsin.
-Rivers provide a narrative frame for participants to learn about and explore Wisconsin life.
+The 2017 Wisconsin Idea Seminar RIVER TOUR traveled through the state, stopping on the banks of the Mississippi, the Kickapoo, and the Wisconsin.
+Rivers provided a narrative frame for participants to learn about and explore Wisconsin life.

-We will visit a dairy farm, meet environmental stewards and business owners, walk the valleys, and explore the rolling hills of the Driftless Area, the non-glaciated portion of Wisconsin’s southwest through which the Mississippi, Kickapoo, and Wisconsin all flow.
+We visited a dairy farm, met environmental stewards and business owners, walk the valleys, and explore the rolling hills of the Driftless Area, the non-glaciated portion of Wisconsin’s southwest through which the Mississippi, Kickapoo, and Wisconsin all flow.
 These are lands deeply familiar to many of the UW-Madison’s students and to residents of a state that take pride in its university.

 - Milwaukee’s Vincent High School and their agricultural learning spaces